tamas6/fdp-website/index.md

   headline: Blossom
   content: Blossom browser extension serves as a framework for Fair Data Protocol
-    developers and an environment for Web3 users acting as their user agent allowing Single Sign On.
-It provides complete traceless Web3 browsing and is the first user facing application of FDP.
-You can access the GitHub documentation <a href="https://github.com/fairDataSociety/blossom" title="Blossom repo">here</a>.
+    developers and an environment for Web3 users acting as their user agent allowing Single Sign In.
+It provides complete traceless Web3 browsing, handles the user wallet and provides a FDP Storage interface for managing the User Personal Storage for dApps.<br>You can access the GitHub documentation <a href="https://github.com/fairDataSociety/blossom" title="Blossom repo">here</a>.
   slug: ''
   media: